wargrey/graphics/README.md

 * **[Digimon-Gnome: The Meta-Project built for developers to make life simple](http://gyoudmon.org/~wargrey:digignome)**

-* [Kuzuhamon: An instance of Per-Tamer Terminus serves in gyoudmon.org.](http://gyoudmon.org/~wargrey:kuzuhamon)
+* [Kuzuhamon: An instance of Per-Tamer Terminus as the part of gyoudmon.org.](http://gyoudmon.org/~wargrey:kuzuhamon)

 * [Nanomon: Digging data from Chaos such as iPhone